Outage highlights how vital Facebook has become worldwide

 “Insecurity makes everyone worry,” he said.

-Meanwhile, for small businesses, the Facebook and Instagram outages meant hundreds or thousands of dollars in lost revenue.
+Facebook said the outage was due to an internal error related to a “configuration change” but gave no details.

-“Today’s outage brought our reliance on Facebook — and its properties like Whatsapp and Instagram — into sharp relief,” said Brooke Erin Duffy, professor of communications at Cornell University.
-She said there are sprawling categories of workers whose livelihoods depend on the platforms functioning.
+The outage came amid crisis at Facebook, accused by a whistleblower on “60 Minutes” and on Capitol Hill of profiting from hate and division and suppressing research showing that Instagram contributes to body-image problems, easting disorders and thoughts of suicide among young women.

-She said the outage is just one example of how entrepreneurs and small businesses are vulnerable any time Facebook or others introduce a new feature or make some other change that affects the way the sites function.
+For small businesses, the outages meant hundreds or thousands of dollars in lost revenue.

 Sarah Murdoch runs a small Seattle-based travel company called Adventures with Sarah and relies on Facebook Live videos to promote her tours.
 She estimated the outage cost her thousands of dollars in bookings.